In Press: Trevi Mancilla First Author Publication in PLOS One About The Significance Of Non-Cardiomyocyte Cells

 Trevi Mancilla, a student in the South Texas Medical Scientist Training Program, has published a first-author publication in PLOS ONE.
 The title is “Doxorubicin-induced p53 interferes with mitophagy in cardiac fibroblasts.”
-We recently interviewed Trevi about her recent achievement.
+Her mentor is Dr. Greg Aune.
+We interviewed Trevi about her recent achievement.

 1) Tell me about your paper.